Are Maxwell's equations Lorentz-covariant?: Introduction

 On the other hand, the student of relativity encounters frequently some potentially confusing locutions on Lorentz-covariance of Maxwell's equations which, in the long run, might lead the student to think that `requirement of form--invariance is automatically fulfilled for Maxwell's fundamental equations of electrodynamics {\it in vacuo}.'
 For example, in his classic book, M{\o}ller \cite{MOLL} states: `we saw that it is necessary to change the fundamental equations of mechanics in order to bring them into accordance with the principle of relativity.
 This is not so with the equations of electrodynamics in vacuum, the Maxwell equations, which, as we shall see, are already covariant under Lorentz transformations [...].'
 In the same vein, Rindler \cite{WRSR} writes: `Having examined and relativistically modified Newtonian particle mechanics, it would be natural to look next with the same intentions at Maxwell's electrodynamics, at first in vacuum.
 But that theory turns out to be already ``special-relativistic''.
 In other words, its basic laws, as summarized by the four Maxwell equations plus Lorentz's force law, are form-invariant under Lorentz transformations, i. e. under transformations from one inertial frame to another.'
 Similarly, Mario Bunge \cite{MB} asserts that relativistic electrodynamics `is not a new theory but a reformulation of CEM [classical electromagnetism], which was relativistic without knowing it.'
 Also, in his fine book \cite{VAU}, Ugarov affirms: `It is remarkable that the system of Maxwell's equations formulated fifty years prior to the advent of the special theory of relativity proved to be covariant with respect to the Lorentz transformation, i.e. it retains its appearance, with the accuracy of variables' designations, under the Lorentz transformation.
 This signifies that the system of Maxwell's equations retains its appearance in any inertial frame of reference, and the principle of relativity holds automatically.'
 As the last characteristic example, I quote from a recent book by Christodoulides \cite{CC}: `It is obvious that electromagnetic theory, as expressed by Maxwell's equations, is a relativistic theory, whose equations needed no modification in order to become compatible with the Theory of Relativity, at least as these apply to the vacuum.'

-Recently, I pointed out that the above statements should be taken {\it magno cum grano salis}; when Lorentz-covariance of Maxwell's equations is at stake, nothing is fulfilled {\it automatically} \cite{DVR1}.
-I noted briefly that, for example, the so-called source-free Maxwell's equations, $\mbox{curl}\bi E = -\partial \bi B/\partial t$ and $\mbox{div}\bi B = 0$, are Lorentz-covariant if one {\it defines} $\bi E'$ and $\bi B'$ via $\bi E$ and $\bi B$ as given by the well-known transformation rules (see, e.g., \cite{ROS}).

-However, taking into account a possible relevance of the issue for teaching of the theory of relativity, and also taking into account that the issue appears to be still controversial, it is perhaps worthwhile to discuss in some detail what the above-mentioned authors actually meant by `Maxwell's equations are already covariant under Lorentz transformations.'
+Recently, I pointed out that the above statements should be taken {\it cum grano salis}: Lorentz-covariance of Maxwell's equations is {\it not} fulfilled automatically \cite{DVR}.
+I noted that, for example, the so-called source-free Maxwell's equations, $\mbox{curl}\bi E = -\partial \bi B/\partial t$ and $\mbox{div}\bi B = 0$, are Lorentz-covariant if one {\it defines} $\bi E'$ and $\bi B'$ via $\bi E$ and $\bi B$ as given by the well-known transformation rules.
+A complete but succinct discussion of the issue is given in \cite{DVR1}.
+However, taking into account a possible relevance of the issue for the student of relativity, it is perhaps worthwhile to discuss in some detail what the above-mentioned authors actually meant by `Maxwell's equations are already covariant under Lorentz transformations.'